Amid calls to reopen the economy as the Covid-19 pandemic still rages, Melville’s novel remains a potent political allegory.

 head winds are far more prevalent than winds from astern (that is, if you never violate the Pythagorean maxim), so for the most part the Commodore on the quarter-deck gets his atmosphere at second hand from the sailors on the forecastle.
 He thinks he breathes it first; but not so.
 In much the same way to the commonalty lead their leaders in many other things, at the same time that the leaders little suspect it.

 Though Ishmael’s invocation of the “Pythagorean maxim” may remind some readers of their high school geometry class, conjuring images of right triangles, Pythagoras’s maxim is distinct from his theorem.
 As the Norton edition of Moby Dick notes, the maxim recommends avoiding beans because they cause flatulence.
 The wind from astern, in other words, is a fart.
 From here, Ishmael deftly pivots to reflecting on the class relations of the crew, musing that on a ship, as in many other affairs, it is the common people that determine the course of things, their leaders’ pretensions notwithstanding.
-This combination of low bodily humor with a class analysis of whaling ships epitomizes the anatomy’s satirical ambitions.
+This combination of low bodily humor with a class analysis of whaling ships epitomizes the anatomy’s satirical sensibility.

 This satirical impulse is present throughout the novel’s myriad disquisitions on whale facts.
 The products of the whale possess commercial value, so the dissection of the whale’s anatomy becomes a kind of political economy (political economy is, as Marx remarks, the “anatomy of civil society”), which is unfolded in the relations of the crew, their division of labor and control on the ship, the nature of their peculiar branch of industry, and the larger social and economic context into which it fits.
 As Ishmael observes in the novel’s sixth chapter, “The Street,” the opulence of New Bedford, Massachusetts depends upon the labor of the whalers who supply the various products of the whale trade.
 “Yes, all these brave houses and flowery gardens came from the Atlantic, Pacific, and Indian oceans,” Ishmael affirms.
 “One and all they were harpooned and dragged up hither from the bottom of the sea.”
 Consistent with the anatomy’s penchant for forcing a confrontation between social decorum and vulgar reality, Moby Dick brings to the surface the latent material facts upon which social appearances depend.